Shug Fisher: Film and television career

-A member of the John Ford Stock Company, Fisher had an extensive career as a character actor in Western B-movies and feature films starting in 1943.
+A member of the John Ford Stock Company, Fisher had an extensive career as a character actor in Western B movies and feature films starting in 1943.
 Many of his early roles were as a performer with the Sons of the Pioneers in Roy Rogers' singing cowboy movies.
-He was also the voice of Uncle Pecos, an animated mouse, in the 1955 Tom and Jerry short, Pecos Pest, and is uncredited with the guitar improvisation on the cartoon's version of "Froggie Went A-Courtin".
+He was also the voice of Uncle Pecos, an animated mouse, in the 1955 Tom and Jerry short, Pecos Pest, and is uncredited with the guitar improvisation on the cartoon's version of "Froggie Went a-Courtin".

 Fisher also had many supporting roles during a 27-year television career.
-From 1955–60, he made regular appearances on ABC-TV’s country music variety show, Ozark Jubilee, as a comedian and singer.
-Then he joined Curtis’ first-run syndicated TV adventure series, Ripcord between 1962 and 1963 portraying airplane pilot Charlie Kern.
-He made 22 appearances on Gunsmoke from 1962 to 1974 in various minor roles, and played Shorty Kellums in 19 episodes of The Beverly Hillbillies from 1969–70.
-Fisher also appeared repeatedly on Bonanza, The Virginian, Daniel Boone and The Dukes of Hazzard.
+From 1955–60, he made regular appearances on ABC-TV's country music variety show, Ozark Jubilee, as a comedian and singer.
+Then, he joined Curtis' first-run syndicated TV adventure series, Ripcord between 1962 and 1963, portraying airplane pilot Charlie Kern.
+He made 22 appearances on Gunsmoke from 1962 to 1974 in various minor roles, and played Shorty Kellems in 19 episodes of The Beverly Hillbillies from 1969–70.
+Fisher also appeared repeatedly on Bonanza, The Virginian, Daniel Boone, and The Dukes of Hazzard.